 You do need to complete the application notification form on the MIBTP website so that we know that you have applied to our programme.

-With regards to Professional Internship Placements (PIPs) and mini-projects, is it the responsibility of the student to arrange these or is support offered?
+Is it the responsibility of the student to arrange Professional Internship Placements (PIPs) and mini-projects; is support offered?